zhoukalex/data_engineer_alex/README.md

 # Data Engineer Homework

 # 1. Overview of the ETL Pipeline
-The focus of this ETL pipeline design was to build a modular focused end-to-end ML Ops platform on Databricks & AWS S3.
+- The focus of this ETL pipeline design was to build a modular focused end-to-end ML Ops platform on Databricks & AWS S3.
 AWS S3 is used to store the 'sample.parquet' file in its raw form, and remaining ETL is done on Databricks.
 This ETL pipeline design breaks down 4 tasks:

 - Task 1: A Live Table called 'machina_raw' is created using the schema of the original 'sample.parquet' file.
 This table will be incrementally built as new files are dropped in the S3 bucket using the established schema of the original file.
 This table does NOT have data processing steps as it exists to give Databricks a representation of the logged sensor data for future use cases.

 - Task 2: A live table called 'machina_cleaned' is created.
 The goal of this table is to serve as a baseline data set for post-processing steps in the next task.
 Log data is transformed to have the field + robot_id combinations as new columns for the ML dataset.
 Duplicates are dropped, and rows processed into this table require run_uuid IS NOT NULL AND timestamp IS NOT NULL.
 This step does NOT handle NULL values or resample the time series into aggregated time windows.

 - Task 3: Machina_model_v1 live table is created.
 Using machina_cleaned data, this step introduces the various data processing steps to create a non-null data set with engineered features.
 For each run_uuid, the timeseries is resampled to 10 milliseconds (ms).
     10 ms was chosen as ~98% of load sensor data is logged every 10 ms and this was communicated as the Y variables for the ML use-case (12 ms for the encoder sensor).
     Each encoder/loader column value is aggregated within a 10 ms window, and imputed as a mean.
     For any values still missing and not captured in a 10 ms window, 'ffill' is used.
 If a value in the current row is missing, ffill grabs the prior row value. bfill is used to populate any missing values in the FIRST row for any run_uuid partition.
 Velocity, Acceleration values were added.
 Total velocity, acceleration, force values have placeholders but are missing as I am missing the domain knowledge for the right calculation for this.

 - Task 4: machina_run_uuid_stats live table is created.
 This table calculates various runtime stats per run_uuid using Machina_model_v1.

-# 2.1 Preprocess and Clean
+# Steps to run Databricks pipeline using S3 Credentials and/or Sample Parquet in S3
 Steps to run:
 1. Open databricks and start a cluster.
 2. Click the Data icon and then click the Create Table button.
 Keep in mind that you need to have a cluster running before creating a table.